DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 ## 6. (optional) Scrubbing / Redaction rules

-Multiple scrubbing options are available.  `REDACT_IP` and `REDACT_EMAIL` match against hard-coded patterns, and `DD_CUSTOM_SCRUBBING_RULE` allows users to supply a custom regular expression.
+Multiple scrubbing options are available.  `REDACT_IP` and `REDACT_EMAIL` match against hard-coded patterns, while `DD_CUSTOM_SCRUBBING_RULE` allows users to supply a custom regular expression.

 - To use `REDACT_IP`, add it as an environment variable and give it any value (the exact value doesn't matter).
     - Text matching `\d{1,3}\.\d{1,3}\.\d{1,3}\.\d{1,3}` will be replaced with `xxx.xxx.xxx.xxx`.